graefft/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 [12.
 The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself](./100-times_table.c) | Function that prints the _n_ times table, starting with 0

+[13.
+Nature made the natural number; All else is the work of women](./101-natural.c) | Compute and print sum of all multiples of 3 or 5 below 1024

 [14.
-In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers...](./102-fibonacci.c) | Prigram that prints the first 50 Fibonacci numbers, starting with 1 and 2
+In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers...](./102-fibonacci.c) | Program that prints the first 50 Fibonacci numbers, starting with 1 and 2

+[15.
+Even Liber Abbaci](./103-fibonacci.c) | Program that prints sum of even-valued terms below 4,000,000 in Fibonacci sequence